nicoayamen/tinyapp/README.md

 # TinyApp

 TinyApp is a lightweight and user-friendly web application for shortening URLs.
-It allows users to easily generate shorter, more manageable versions of long URLs, making sharing and tracking links simpler!
+It allows users to easily generate shorter, more manageable versions of long URLs, making sharing links simpler!

 ## Features